Jacobsmi/ToDoApp_V1/readme.md

 ## Currently Working on

-- Styling the table
+- Add better return JSON from the API for validation client-side

-## To Do Ideas
+## To Do

 - Create a Taskbar
 - Add a date to the task section

 ## Completed

+- Adding completed functionality
 - Created actions for button
   - Hiding table
   - Showing input